 The Blue Linckia starfish is a deep blue color, and it resembles a stuffed animal.
 It is a hardy starfish that can reach up to 12 inches across if the conditions are ideal.
 They will require a mature coral tank to feed properly.
-The Blue Linckia Starfish is one of the most difficult breeds of starfish to raise that we have on our list.
+The Blue Linckia starfish is one of the most difficult breeds of starfish to raise that we have on our list.
 Most specimens are damaged while still in the ocean as they are very delicate and do not transport well.
 Your starfish will require drip acclimation to get adjusted to the water in your tank, and you will also need to check the mouth area for a tiny parasitic snail that tends to afflict this species.
-If successful, a Blue Lnckia Starfish can grow to reach 12-inches across.
+If successful, a Blue Linckia starfish can grow to reach 12-inches across.

 4. Brittle Starfish

 Brittle starfish have long arms that break easily.
 Once broken, the arm will flop around to attract a predator’s attention while the starfish flee.
 Once it has reached safety, the arm will begin to grow back like a lizard tail.
 Brittle starfish are active and move quickly while hunting, so they are entertaining to watch, and they can grow up to a foot across.
 Brittle starfish are nocturnal and will try to hide during the day but will move for food at any time.